ShaniNahaissi/qr_code_app/README.md

 # QR Maker with FastAPI
-A QR code generator project using FastAPI, designed to run on servers (e.g. AWS) without GUI windows.
+A QR code generator project using FastAPI.

 ## Quick start